toddm92/aws/scripts/shell/ebs-snapshot/README.md

 ### Automated EBS Volume Snapshots

-This scripts has moved into it's own repo:
+This script has moved into its own repo:

 https://github.com/toddm92/ebs-snapshot